 A grey rabbit for fly strike on rabbits

-When the warmer weather arrives, the common problem of fly strike is something that all rabbit owners need to be aware of.
+When warmer weather arrives, the common problem of fly strike is something that all rabbit owners need to be aware of.
 It’s a really distressing condition for owners and especially for the rabbit.
 But there’s good news, it can be prevented!

 What is Fly Strike?

 Fly strike is a condition caused by certain flies, like the bluebottle, that are attracted to dirty or wet fur.
-Usually it’s around the bottom area that’s affected, but open wounds, cuts and scratches can also be affected.
+Usually, it’s around the bottom area that’s affected, but open wounds, cuts and scratches can also be affected.

-How Common is Fly Strike?
+How Common is Fly Strike in Rabbits?

 It’s most common in rabbits that are kept outside, but house rabbits can also be affected.
-Rabbits most at risk though are those that have a dirty bottom or are kept in dirty housing.
-Long haired rabbits are also more susceptible because they’re likely to get droppings caught up in their long hair which can be difficult for them to keep clean.
+Rabbits most at risk, though, are those that have a dirty bottom or are kept in dirty housing.
+Long-haired rabbits are also more susceptible because they’re likely to get droppings caught up in their long hair, which can be difficult for them to keep clean.

-Urine infections can make their urine particularly smelly which can attract flies.
-Uterine problems can also produce abnormal and smelly discharges which can be painful causing your bunny to stop cleaning themselves.
+Urine infections can make their urine particularly smelly, which can attract flies.
+Uterine problems can also produce abnormal and smelly discharges, which can be painful, causing your bunny to stop cleaning themselves.

 fly strike rabbits in a garden